WayScience/playbooks/README.md

 Playbooks relevant to the operations of the Way Lab and similar labs.

-Top-level playbooks have information relevant to similar compuational labs while playbooks in `/internal` have information specific to the Way Lab.
+Top-level playbooks have information which may be relevant to other computational labs.
+Playbooks in the `/internal` folder have information specific to the Way Lab.